 Of important note, Seattle is also a city of artists.
 Seattle has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Seattle’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.40% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Seattle telecommute to their jobs.
+Overall, about 7.40% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Seattle is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Seattle, like many big cities in America, has a public transportation system, but the citizens of Seattle are lucky because theirs is one of the most extensive and widely used.
 Many commuters choose to leave their cars at home and instead use the bus to get to and from work.
 In fact, for some people it is feasible to forgo car ownership entirely, avoiding the cost and headache of driving in heavy traffic.
 The benefits include reduced air pollution and load on the road network.